Presentación

 Research Lines

-• ALS: Analysis of RNA transport and protein translation in situ: implication of STAUFEN 1/2?
+• Analysis of RNA transport and protein translation in situ: implication of STAUFEN 1/2?

 • Modulation of cannabinoid CB2 receptor as a new therapeutic strategy to protect against TAU-dependent FTD neurodegeneration